theo-armour/agenda/1-notes.md

 What is one question you will ask?

 Imagine the world where everybody was suffering.
-There must be a reason why some people like us are living in Paradise.&nbsp;
+There must be a reason why some people like us are living in Paradise.

 Exercise the arms at night